BARNALIXD/Barnalixd/README.md

 # HI , I'm BARNALI DAS

- an enthusiastic Computer Science graduate currently working at Foxspan Labs.
+ an enthusiastic Computer Science graduate.
 I have hands-on experience in full-stack development and a strong foundation in competitive programming.
 Passionate about building scalable web applications and eager to contribute to innovative projects.
 A quick learner, adaptable to new technologies and collaborative development environments.
 Currently expanding my expertise in React.js and Next.js to build high-performance web interfaces.
 Pronouns: She/Her